cptvitamin/signup/README.md

 Individual Components
 ---------------------

 If you would like to only use a particular component (i.e. login or signup), then you only need to include the minified version of the webcomponents script together with the corresponding component code, and then use the html tag in your page.
-For example, let's say you only want to use the signup component (replace with the actual version of the webcomponents.js script):
+For example, let's say you only want to use the signup component (replace with the actual version of the webcomponents.js script, e.g. 0.5.2):

 ```
 <html>
 <head>
-	<script src="//cdnjs.cloudflare.com/ajax/libs/polymer/<version>/webcomponents.min.js"></script>
+	<script src="//cdnjs.cloudflare.com/ajax/libs/webcomponentsjs/<version>/webcomponents.min.js"></script>
 	<link rel="import" href="signup.html">
 </head>
 <body>